level-two/RetroSwift/DemoProject/README.md

 # RetroSwift

-This framework suggests the approach to API contract definition in the Retrofit-like fashion on Swift.
+This project demonstrates the way of API contract definition in the Retrofit-like fashion on Swift.

-It gives possibility to define API in this way:
+It gives us possibility to define API in this way:

 ```swift
 final class SchedulesApi: ApiDomain {